200-Hour Yoga Teacher Training

 2:00 – 4:30pm Skill Classes, Workshops and Clinics

 In order to integrate the skills you are learning, and further deepen your practice, you are required to attend 30 regular yoga classes of your choice throughout the teacher training period.
-Included in full tuition is an unlimited pass for drop-in classes at Kushala Yoga, which begins on the first day of the program and expires on the last day of the program.
+Included in full tuition is a pass for unlimited online classes and 2 studio classes / week at Kushala Yoga, which begins on the first day of the program and expires on the last day of the program.
 Classes can also be taken at other studios, community centres, or within your own home practice.

 Program Materials and Resources